SystronLab/thread-edge-testbed/bulk_console/README.md

 Stops the thread network on each device

 ### state
-check the state of all devices in the thread network.
+Check the state of all devices in the thread network.
 Will provide one of
  - ```disabled```
  - ```detached```
  - ```child```